 - Sovos Brands (a portfolio company of Advent International Corporation) in $185 million senior secured credit facilities to refinance existing indebtedness and to finance its acquisition of Rao's Specialty Foods Inc.

-- EMI Music Publishing (a portfolio company owned jointly by, among others, Mubadala Development Company PJSC and Sony Corporation of America) in a $1.2 billion refinancing of its existing senior secured indebtedness.
+- EMI Music Publishing (at the time a portfolio company owned jointly by, among others, Mubadala Development Company PJSC and Sony Corporation of America) in a $1.2 billion refinancing of its existing senior secured indebtedness.

 - OMERS Private Equity in $830 million first and second lien facilities to finance in part its acquisition of Inmar, Inc., and to refinance Inmar's third-party debt.